-Refugees are people fleeing violence and persecution—in Syria, Iraq, Somalia, and other countries in crisis.
+Refugees are people fleeing violence and persecution—in Democratic Republic of Congo, Burma, Afghanistan, and other countries in crisis.
 They are seeking safety and the chance to move their lives forward.
+Learn more »

 The United States has a long tradition of sheltering those fleeing conflict and persecution.
 Once refugees have been identified by the United Nations refugee agency and cleared for resettlement, the U.S. government works with the IRC and eight other national resettlement agencies to help them restart their lives in America.
 Out of the nearly 20 million refugees in the world, fewer than 1 percent are considered for resettlement worldwide.